What is a Homeschool Co-op?

 Mission of GUIDE Co-op

 GUIDE is directed by a Leadership Team of Christian homeschoolers.
-For our Statement of Faith, see our website.
+For our Statement of Faith, click here.
 All classes will reflect a Christian perspective that honors our Lord.
 No class will teach anything that would be in direct conflict with our Statement of Faith.

 We offer a variety of class choices for our elementary, junior high and high school students each hour.
-Preschool-aged siblings are welcome and you will find class options for them on the schedule.
+Preschool-aged siblings are welcome.
 Our classes are mainly physical activities and enrichment classes.
 We like classes to be enjoyable for our students so we offer a wide variety of enrichment classes.

 If you would like to join our co-op classes, here are some of our general rules.
 Please read through them and discuss them with your family prior to co-op classes starting.